 Clinical case presentation:

 A five - years old crossbred cow weighing about 300 kg (Figure 1) was examined on request of owner at Haldi Chapra, Danapur, Patna, Bihar for anorexia, reduced milk yield and passing dung mixed with blood and mucous (Figure 2) for five days.
 The cow had a history of grazing in field.
 The clinical examination revealed temperature of 101.60F, pale mucus membranes, dullness and mild dehydration as assessed by reduced skin elasticity.
 The cattle was dewormed with fenbendazole bolus, but no clinical improvement was noticed.
 Based on the history and clinical signs, it was suspected that the cow might be suffering from a gastrointestinal infection or parasitic infestation.
-Further, blood and stool sample was collected for blood smear examination, hematological analysis and faecal examination respectively at institute of animal health and production (IAHP), Bihar, Patna.
+Further, blood and stool sample was collected for blood smear examination, hematological analysis and faecal examination respectively at Institute of Animal Health and Production (IAHP), Bihar, Patna.
 Haematological profile was estimated by standard procedures.
 The direct method and sedimentation technique was used for identification of eggs as per the method of Soulsby (1982).